- Best-in-class hybrid fuel economy

 Comfort & Quality

 Inside, the Lincoln MKZ is a well-finished and spacious.
-However, it leaves a few impressions–like its sound quality and a few interior materials–that don't sync up with the Lincoln brand, and it's not quite as roomy as the less expensive Ford Fusion.
+However, it leaves a few impressions–like its sound quality and a few interior materials–that don't sync up with the Lincoln brand, and it's not quite as roomy as the less expensive Ford Fusion it shares a platform with.

 It knits together better from outside than inside, we think.
 Somehow, the lack of a transmission shifter, the dominance of LCD touchscreens, the presence of four-cylinder noise even with active sound cancellation, and the occasionally cheap button don't render the idea of quality as well as might have been hoped.
 Wide plastic panels across the console feel and fit inexpensively, and are an obvious flaw.
 The touch of the transmission buttons is another.
 Chrome and mother of pearl are too retro, piano black is too passe--all granted--but a calling-card feature deserves better treatment than the thin, grey-on-grey buttons that click the MKZ into drive and park.